Trump praises Putin for holding back in US-Russia spy dispute

 Washington also put sanctions on two Russian intelligence agencies, the GRU and the FSB, four GRU officers and three companies that Obama said "provided material support to the GRU’s cyber operations."

-(Additional reporting by Ginger Gibson and Dustin Volz in Washington, Yeganeh Torbati and Joel Schectman in Centreville, Md., David Ingram at the United Nations and Katya Golubkova and Svetlana Reiter in Moscow; Writing by Alistair Bell; Editing by Howard Goller and Leslie Adler)
+(Additional reporting by Ginger Gibson, Jonathan Landay and Yara Bayoumy in Washington, Yeganeh Torbati and Joel Schectman in Centreville, Md., David Ingram at the United Nations, Katya Golubkova and Svetlana Reiter in Moscow and Sergei Karazy and Matthias Williams in Kiev; Writing by Alistair Bell; Editing by Howard Goller and Leslie Adler)

 - Reuters